 For either approach, the steak needs to be left to season in the refrigerator, but the meat should return to room temperature before cooking.
 In the case of rib-eye, this can take up to an hour.

-- Marinate skirt steak in a standard acid, oil and spice
+- Marinate skirt steak in a standard acid, olive oil and spice

-- Lime juice or balsamic vinegar will both penetrate the meat
+- Lime juice or balsamic vinegar will both penetrate the piece of meat

 sufficiently and tenderize it.